On the singularity of adjacency matrices for random regular digraphs: Introduction

 \subsection{Background}

-Much work on the singularity of random matrices has focused on \emph{iid sign matrices} $\Xi$, which have iid uniform $\pm1$ entries.
+Much work on the singularity of random matrices has focused on \emph{iid sign matrices} $\Xi$, whose entries are iid uniform $\pm1$ Bernoulli random variables.
 It is already a non-trivial problem to prove that $\Xi$ is invertible with probability tending to 1; this was first accomplished by Koml\'os in the works \cite{Komlos, Komlos2} from the 1960s.
 His proof was later refined to give the following quantitative bound: \begin{theorem}[Koml\'os \cite{Komlos:net}] Let $\Xi$ be an $n\times n$ matrix of iid uniform signs.
 Then

-\end{theorem} The asymptotic notation in \eqref{komlosbd} and throughout this paper is with respect to the large $n$ limit -- see \Cref{sec_notation} for our notational conventions.
+\end{theorem} The asymptotic notation in \eqref{komlosbd} and throughout this paper is with respect to the large $n$ limit -- see Section \ref{sec_notation} for our notational conventions.

-A key ingredient in the proof of \Cref{thm_komlos} was a bound of Littlewood-Offord type due to Erd\H os (\Cref{thm_erdos} below) from the seemingly unrelated field of \emph{additive combinatorics}.
+A key ingredient in the proof of Theorem \ref{thm_komlos} was a bound of Littlewood-Offord type due to Erd\H os (Theorem \ref{thm_erdos} below) from the seemingly unrelated field of \emph{additive combinatorics}.
 This inspired a sequence of works improving \eqref{komlosbd} to exponential bounds

 for some constant $c<1$ by making heavier use of additive combinatorics machinery.
 Specifically, the base $c=.999$ was obtained by Kahn, Koml\'os and Szemer\'edi in \cite{KKS}, and was lowered to $c=3/4+o(1)$ by Tao and Vu \cite{TaVu:sing}, and to $c=1/\sqrt{2}+o(1)$ by Bourgain, Vu and Wood \cite{BVW}.
 The latter two works relied on the \emph{inverse Littlewood-Offord theory} developed in \cite{TaVu:sing}.
 These bounds still fall short of the folklore conjecture